Searching for details:

 The spacecraft's own flight control system was not adequately protected from fatal errors.
 With its attitude control system shutdown, the spacecraft started slowly losing its orientation, mainly under the pressure of the solar wind, until its solar panels were no longer pointed to the Sun to provide enough power to vital systems.
 (187)

-Along with Fobos-1 main spacecraft, a long-duration Phobos lander (DAS) was also lost.
-Although a duplicate vehicle was available on Fobos-2, however by the time of its arrival, nothing would be on the surface of the moon, to listen for seismic waves caused by the second touchdown.
+Along with Phobos-1 main spacecraft, a long-duration Phobos lander (DAS) was also lost.
+Although a duplicate vehicle was available on Phobos-2, however by the time of its arrival, nothing would be on the surface of the moon, to listen for seismic waves caused by the second touchdown.
 Such dual experiment was critical for understanding of internal composition of the mysterious moon.

 As it transpired, ground control apparently issued a faulty command, which turned off orientation of the low-gain antenna.
 (202)